Online Master of Business Administration Program

 Your Learning Journey

-Coursework for the Online MBA has a total of 48 credit hours consisting of 11 core courses and five electives.
+Coursework for the Online MBA has a total of 48 credit hours consisting of 16 core courses.
 The comprehensive curriculum creates culturally aware change agents in the business and socio-economic environments.

 This introductory course builds an understanding and awareness of organizational operations and oversight.
 Students deep dive into management, exploring the subtopics of planning, organizing, leading, and controlling.
 You will discover how organizations leverage their scarce resources to achieve their goals.
 This course provides students with an overview of management and insights into organizational structures.